FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- account: account address
+-account: account address

 **Return value**

-- Boolean: Permission
+-Boolean: Permission

 #### checkMethodAuth

-Check whether an account has the permission to call an interface of a contract.
+Check whether an account has the permission to call an interface of a contract

 **Parameters**

-- contractAddr: contract address
+-contractAddr: contract address
-- func: function selector for the interface, 4 bytes
+-func: function selector for the interface, 4 bytes
-- account: account address
+-account: account address

 **Return value**

-- Boolean: Permission
+-Boolean: Permission

 #### getAdmin